The Best 6 Cafes of Lisbon

-This is a lively part of Lisbon to explore by foot (Read more about Discover walking tours).
+This is a lively part of Lisbon to explore by foot.
 Being so close to the ocean, this area offers a variety of bars in addition to the cafes where patrons can move to as the sun descends.

 Matiz Pombalina Cocktail Bar is across the road from Heim Cafe.
 Having a late lunch at Heim and then moving over to the Matiz Pombalina is ritual for many Lisbon locals — see for yourself!